About the program

 If you have under school-aged children, the AMEP also provides free childcare services, while you are participating in AMEP classes.

 The Free Translating Service is provided by the Australian Government for people settling permanently in Australia, to support participation in employment, education and community engagement.
 Permanent residents and select temporary or provisional visa holders can have up to ten eligible documents translated, into English, within the first two years of their eligible visa grant date.
 Eligible documents include identity and relationship documents, facilitation documents such as driver's licences, education documents and employment-related documents.

 For more information or to submit an application for the Free Translating Service go to the Free Translating Service website.
 The website is easy to use and is available in English, Arabic, Farsi and Simplified Chinese.

 Where can I find out more about the AMEP?

-Find out more about the AMEP by reading the English classes for eligible migrants and humanitarian entrants in Australia fact sheet
+Find out more about the AMEP by reading the Learn English for free fact sheet.

 You can also: